Engy-22/CFB_stats/README.md

 Edited as of November 6, 2019 to exclude year 2017 from model input, as ratings have been deleted for most teams.

+Edited as of November 29, 2019 to include weekly data input with new function, get_week.
+This function adds ability to create spreads of all D1-A teams for a given week.
+The first input is the prediction year, and the second input is the week.
+A proper call is shown as follows:

+CFB(2010, 2018).get_week(2019,14)

 Source:
 "College Football Stats and History".
 Sports Reference, LLC.
 2019. https://www.sports-reference.com/cfb/.